 People like to think that they have clean drinking water.
-In recent years, tests have proven that many municipalities don’t clean water as well as they claim.
-With water filtration, you don’t have to worry about unknown contaminants harming your farm.
+However, tests performed in recent years have proven that many municipalities don’t clean water as well as they claim.
+With water filtration, what’s important is that you don’t have to worry about unknown contaminants harming your farm.

 Getting the Most from Your Filtration and Irrigation Systems